komastudios/android-gamesdk/README.md

 ## Samples

 Samples are classic Android projects, using CMake to build the native code.
-They are also all triggering the build of the Game SDK.
+They are also all triggering the build of AGDK.

 ### Using Grade command line: